#verifier-design#rl ...

 After observing the first pass, I made one coordinated update across all three agents.
 Agent 3 changed the most by becoming a routing policy that runs Agent 1 and Agent 2 as candidate generators, then uses a discriminator step to pick the better output of the two.

-The next four plots are the result of that second pass, aiding as diagnostics for whether the revised policies improved stability, win behavior, and judge-metric drift.
+The next four plots diagnose whether the revised policies improved stability, win behavior, and judge-metric drift.

 The second-pass scatter and distributions make the tradeoff clearer.
 Agent 3 becomes more structured, but the routing/discriminator design does not automatically convert into better rewards.
 It improves control over the generation process, but it also introduces more places where selection or formatting can fail.
 My rough read from the second pass is that catastrophic failures come down, but the central reward still does not overtake Agent 1.